amkt922/ssql/README.md

 [![Build Status](https://travis-ci.org/amkt922/ssql.png)](https://travis-ci.org/amkt922/ssql)

-SSql is a simple database access library.
+The SSql is a simple database access library.
-It has mainly two features:
+It has two main features:
 1. build a sql with methods and execute it(Simple Query)
 2. execute a sql written in a sql-file outside an app(Simple Sql).

-Second feature is inspired by the dbflute outside sql.
+Second one is inspired by the dbflute outside sql.
 [dbflute](http://dbflute.seasar.org/)
 [About OutsideSql](http://dbflute.seasar.org/ja/manual/function/ormapper/outsidesql/index.html)